basho/rfc/open/query_access_paths_RFC.md

                 └─────────┘    └─────────┘   └─────────┘    └─────────┘
 ```

 **NOTE** it is not clear to me how indexes are actually written - and what the cost of them is.
 Is a 2i index just a key consisting of the index value and a value being a list of all keys that contain that value?
-What are the relevent costs of adding an entry to an index or removing it?
+What are the relevant costs of adding an entry to an index or removing it?

 ---

+## TS Read-repear, anti-entropy

+Because TS queries don't return riak_objects, only matrices of rows with a column header vector - there is no read repair triggered.
+We request n_val sets of data and accept the first one.

+We should consider building read-repair - perhaps checksumming chunks, and checking those first - triggering anti-entropy on any that are out of sync as part of the query process?

 ## Future BigSet/BitMap Queries